 · what the employee believes has happened in these areas

-Finally, the linkage needs to be drawn beween the factors and key performance indicators – including everything from absenteeism, staff turnover, quality control, customer engagement among others, to determine areas of focus for managers and the company which ideally would be part of a clearly articulated strategy.
+Finally, the linkage needs to be drawn between the factors and key performance indicators – including everything from absenteeism, staff turnover, quality control, customer engagement among others, to determine areas of focus for managers and the company which ideally would be part of a clearly articulated strategy.

 Lastly, and most importantly…

 We will go on record that all the above is of lesser importance than the actions of closing the engagement gaps.
 Our recommendation?
-Do this on a rolling basis, one factor per month, and sweep each factor through the organisation using our 28 Day Later methodology (it takes 28 days to change a habit).
+Do this on a rolling basis, one factor per month, and sweep each factor through the organization using our 28 Day Later methodology (it takes 28 days to change a habit).